addelany/metab_model/README.md

 After running the model, `calculate_uncertainty_model_script.R` is used to calcuate model uncertainty.

-The last step is to use `figure_creation model_script' to visualize model output.
+The last step is to use `figure_creation model_script` to visualize model output.

 ### config_files
 The config_files folder contains model configuration information that is specific for each lake.
 These files include: